Are you interested in understanding how search engine results pages work?

 There are a few things you can do to optimize your organic CTR:

-- Use keyword-rich titles and meta descriptions
+- Include keywords in titles and meta descriptions

 - Make your listings stand out with rich snippets